-Nothing is called “sacred” until it has been manipulated by or experienced by human beings.
+Nothing is called “sacred” until it has been manipulated or experienced by human beings.

-That does not mean that God cannot inhere in things apart from human involvement.
-Only that they are not called “sacred” without humanity.
+God can inhere in things apart from human involvement.
+But they are not called “sacred” without human involvement.

-God and humans work together (never apart from each other), with and in the material world (always with and in the material world), to fashion sacred art.
+To fashion art, God and humans work together (never apart from each other), with and in the material world (always with and in the material world).